Teal-Insights/odi_china_lending_llm_classification/README.md

 ## Contact & Feedback

-- If you have questions or feedback, feel free to open an Issue or reach out on LinkedIn.
+- If you have questions or feedback, feel free to open a GitHub Issue in this repo, or reach out on LinkedIn.
 We welcome comments, suggestions, and even pull requests if you spot areas for improvement.

 ------------------------------------------------------------------------